 “We can offer a range of first-party products, but we could never offer the full range of features and functionality that our partners can.
 You’ll never have all the resources or people to build what you need in-house, so you have to partner to give your customer what they want.” - Mike Cohen, Global Head of Product Partnerships, Square

-Related Content: Building a Support Strategy for Your B2B SaaS Integrations: Key Considerations for Product and Partner Managers
+Related Content: Building a Support Strategy for Your B2B SaaS Integrations: Key Considerations for Product and Technology Partner Managers

 Guillaume also shared an important cultural mindset shift he believes is essential to successfully building an ecosystem.